lldelisle/galaxyduboule-infrastructure/maintain_galaxy.md

 ## Add a new genome

 Modify [genomes.yml](./tools/genomes.yml) to add your new genome.
-Be aware that if the source is ucsc, you need to put the same value in id and dbkey.
-If it is a custom genome, put the fasta on s3://11705-388fd8245175782087c769d3c1f8dabd/custom_genomes/.
+It the genome is a specific version of a specific species which is not available in galaxy.
+Please write an issue to [IDC](https://github/galaxyproject/idc).
+If it is a custom genome, put the fasta on the NAS in `lab.data/archive/perso_storage/custom_genomes`.

 Download the shed_data_manager_conf.xml from the server: